 FMCSA would have worked publicly and in conjunction with CVSA to develop a nationally recognized electronic inspection program.

 Currently in Phase III, the FOT will:

-- Demonstrate carrier, enforcement, and compliance decisionmaking using associated WRI interfaces.
+Demonstrate carrier, enforcement, and compliance decision-making using WRI interfaces.

-December 2017 Phase III and final reports will be completed
+December 2017: Phase III and final reports will be completed - ON HOLD

-The project is currently in Phase III.
-The FOT is being conducted.
+The project was in Phase III.
+The FOT is discontinued effective May 6, 2017.

 Participating States.
 Each applied for and received Motor Carrier Safety Assistance Program (MCSAP) High Priority grant funds to support the testing with their inspection personnel:

 Participating Carriers.
 For the year-long data collection that began March 15, 2016, 753 vehicles have been equipped with WRI technology.
 There are 1,085 drivers from 61 participating fleets.